 |

-Failing functional testing indicates specific features or technical aspects are not working as intended
+Failing functional testing indicates that specific features or technical aspects are not working as intended

 |